Phosky71/PokemonHuntScripts/Gen1/Shiny Hunting/Readme.md

 ## FISHING BOTS ##

-Select your rod, put cursor over "use" and run the script.
+Select your rod, put cursor over "USE" and run the script.

 ![](https://i.imgur.com/0y7aQeW.png)